 - Learn To Budget: if you’ve never made a budget before, read this post.
 It will walk you through the basics so you have a general idea of what is going on and what the goal of budgeting is.
 Remember, it isn’t to restrict you now, it is to step you up to a better financial life going forward.

 - Excel Spreadsheets: if you are an excel nerd like me and like a 100% manual approach, then this is the option for you.
 In this post, you can find a handful of free templates to try.
 There are also some excel based automated options to make it less time consuming.

 - You Need A Budget: this is an automated option for budgeting.
 It’s an amazing piece of software that is a must if you are serious about budgeting.
 It isn’t free, but is worth the money.
 You can see it in action here.
 Many users of YNAB swear by it.

-- Clarity Money: not only will this app help you to budget, but it will also help you to free up some money by analyzing your expenses and helping you to cancel subscriptions and other recurring expenses.
-You can get it free by clicking here.
+- Trim: not only will they help you to budget, but they will also help you to free up some money by analyzing your expenses and helping you to cancel subscriptions and other recurring expenses.
+You can try it free by clicking here.

 - Personal Capital: this option is a hybrid budget.
 You can set a couple of categories to track and open your eyes to where you money is going.
 Best of all, it is free.

 Once you have a budget set up, it is time to start with a debt payoff plan.
 I have written a detailed post on how to pay off your debt using the snowball method which is the preferred method.